9 Essential Tips Before You Rent

 Know What You Want: The first step is to identify what kind of renter you are.
 Each booking method, whether a for-rent-by-owner website, a club, or a brick-and-mortar agency, has its advantages (see “Villa Rentals: Three Ways,” below).
 Working with an agency can cost more than dealing directly with an owner, but the search tends to be less labor-intensive and you can feel secure knowing the property has been vetted.
 Plus, you will often get hotel-style services (concierge; butler) and on-the-ground support.

-Do Your Homework: Whenever possible, read guest reviews—not only on the agency’s website but also (if available) on rental sites such as FlipKey, TripAdvisor, and VRBO.
+Do Your Homework: Speak to someone (other than the owner) who has seen the villa.
+Whenever possible, read guest reviews—not only on the agency’s website but also (if available) on rental sites such as FlipKey, TripAdvisor, and VRBO.
+Some agencies let you connect with past guests on Facebook; if not, ask for references—and follow up with the owner to address any red flags.
 You can also do your own sleuthing on Google Earth and Street View, which let you check out exterior images of the property, as well as nearby supermarkets, metro stations, restaurants, and more.
+And make sure to request the safety audit (smoke alarms; balcony heights), which should be recent and readily available.

 Pick up the Phone: Web research is useful, but it’s essential to speak directly to an agent to get the best match.
 Good agents have personal knowledge of their properties and can answer less obvious questions, such as, Does the villa have many steps?
 Are all bedrooms equal in size?
 Is there any current construction nearby?
 Be sure to discuss whether services are included or require a fee.